pmsaue0/oh-my-zsh-settings/README.md

-# oh-my-zsh-settings
+# oh-my-zsh-settings, HG prompt, GIT prompt, terminal colors
 Theme, color, terminal prompt settings.
-It assumes that you are using Sublime text editor as your default editor, but you can change that if you want in .zshrc
+It assumes that you are using Sublime text editor as your default editor, but you can change that if you want in .zshrc.
+You will get textualized prompt for Mercurial and Git.

 I customized the theme so that it would use theme colors from the terminal app itself instead of relying on colors declared in the theme.